bobojoy/Bank-of-Flatiron/README.md

-## Features
+## Components

+### `Form.js`

+Handles the input and submission of new transactions.
+It provides a form where users can enter details like date, description, category, and amount.

+### `Header.js`

+ Displays the header of the application.
+It typically includes the application title or branding.

-### View Transactions
+### `Row.js`

-Display a list of transactions with details such as date, description, category, and amount.
+ Represents a single row in the transactions table.
+It displays individual transaction details such as date, description, category, and amount.

-### Search Transactions
+ ### `Search.js`

-Filter transactions based on the description.
+ Provides a search input field that allows users to filter transactions based on their descriptions.

-### Add Transactions
+ ### `Table.js`
-Add new transactions to the list.
+ Renders the list of transactions in a tabular format.
+It uses Row.js to display each transaction.

 ## Technologies Used